 If I used an ad blocker Wired’s pop-up screen would be annoying but deserved.
-Publishers need to sell advertising.
+After all, publishers need to sell advertising.
 Ad blockers undermine their business.
 You can’t argue with the logic.

 Sure some publishers abuse readers.
 They serve inappropriate, even offensive advertising.
 Many ads overstay their welcome.
 Others disrupt viewers with noisy video.
 Or they get too much in-your-face.